fendaq/zeebe/docs/src/glossary.md

 * [Job Workers](basics/job-workers.md)

 ### Workflow
 A workflow is a defined sequence of distinct steps representing your business logic.
-Examples of a workflow could be an e-commerce shopping experience, onboarding a new employee, etc.  In Zeebe, workflows are identified by a unique name and BPMN process id.
+Examples of a workflow could be an e-commerce shopping experience, onboarding a new employee, etc. In Zeebe, workflows are identified by a unique process id.
 The workflow is usually also referred to as the BPMN model.

 * [Workflows](basics/workflows.md)